Good Food Challenge: FAQ

 2. Why Students?

 Students are engaged.
-We have shown that we have the passion, drive and wherewithal to make real change.
+Students have shown that they have the passion, drive, and wherewithal to make real change.
 Thousands of students are already working to create a more just and sustainable food system, and have demonstrated a commitment to the highest ideals of environmental sustainability and social justice.

 Students have power.
-We're the ones eating that cafeteria food every day, and our voice matters.
-Whether they know it or not, university administrations and food service operations are accountable to student demands.
+Students are the ones eating that cafeteria food every day, and our voice matters.
+University administrations and food service operations are accountable to student demands.

 Students (and young people in general) have the biggest stake in the future.
-We are future teachers, engineers, doctors, parents, film makers, plumbers, farmers, and urban planners - we will be decision-makers at every level of society.
-Our priorities are the priorities of the future.
+Students are future teachers, engineers, doctors, parents, film makers, plumbers, farmers, and urban planners - they will be decision-makers at every level of society.
+Their priorities are the priorities of the future.

 The movement needs students.
 From Women's Suffrage to Civil Rights, few if any social change movements have succeeded without the energy, bravery, and commitment of young people.

 Clearly, students are key to change.
 But students are currently lacking coordination and system-wide organization.
-Unlike food service directors, college presidents and other campus stakeholders, we don't, for instance, tend to think about campus food as one big market.
-If our efforts can be better coordinated and focused, we have the potential to become a force far more powerful than our numbers suggest.
+Unlike food service directors, college presidents and other campus stakeholders, students don't, for instance, tend to think about campus food as one big market.
+If student efforts can be better coordinated and focused, they have the potential to become a force far more powerful than their numbers suggest.

 3. Why is now a great time?

-This movement, however, lacks common goals, a common framework, and a collective voice.
+In Canada, however, this movement lacks common goals, a common framework, and a collective voice.
 Nor is this movement as diverse and widespread as it should be.
 If we move strategically and effectively, we can capitalize on the growing energy and bring the many elements of the campus food movement into collaboration, working towards a unified goal of more socially and environmentally conscious food.

 4. How is the Good Food campaign and network structured?